-Shareholders who will be entitled to vote at the 2018 annual meeting of Shareholders, who will wish to submit a proposal in respect of any matter to be raised at the meeting and who wish their proposal to be considered for inclusion in the management proxy circular and form of proxy relating thereto, shall ensure that the Secretary of the Corporation receives their proposal no later than December 14, 2018.
+No shareholder proposals were submitted for deliberation at the Meeting.
+Shareholders who will be entitled to vote at next year's annual meeting of shareholders who wish to submit a proposal in respect of any matter to be raised at the meeting and who wish their proposal to be considered for inclusion in the management proxy circular and form of proxy relating thereto, shall ensure that the Secretary of the Corporation receives their proposal no later than November 7, 2019.